 “My [5-year-old] son, that’s his favorite YouTube video,” backup quarterback Nick Mullens said.
 “I come home, and he’ll be watching the Vikings-Colts comeback, watching Dalvin Cook take the screen.”

-Vikings 39, Colts 36 (Overtime)
+Vikings 39, Colts 36 (overtime)

 “I looked at him, I was hoping he would acknowledge it a little bit,” Ham said.
 “I was like, ‘Yeah, man, we’re here.
 All that just happened.’”

-With a tie in mind, O’Connell slow-played the game-winning drive with 1:41 left.
+With a tie in mind, O’Connell slow-played the final drive with 1:41 left.
 Cook took a handoff.
 About 30 seconds went by before Osborn’s 10th catch, a 15-yard run with two broken tackles.
 The Vikings picked up the pace with no huddle.
 Cousins fired a 21-yard pass to Thielen, then a 13-yard screen to Jefferson with less than 20 seconds left.

 Odenigbo, the Colts edge rusher, laid on Jefferson as the clock ticked.
 He was flagged for delay of game.